don/BluetoothSerial/README.md

 Install with Cordova cli

-    $ cordova plugin add com.megster.cordova.bluetoothserial
+    $ cordova plugin add cordova-plugin-bluetooth-serial

-This plugin is also available for [PhoneGap Build](https://build.phonegap.com/plugins/366)
+Note that this plugin's id changed from `com.megster.cordova.bluetoothserial` to `cordova-plugin-bluetooth-serial` as part of the migration from the [Cordova plugin repo](http://plugins.cordova.io/) to [npm](https://www.npmjs.com/).

 # Examples